Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using a lot of chocolate, energy drinks, tea, and chewing gum containing caffeine can affect the nervous system, hindering natural sleep.

-Caffeine has some health benefits such as providing energy, stimulating the central nervous system to help stay awake and focused.
+Caffeine provides a number of health benefits such as providing energy, stimulating the central nervous system to help stay awake and focused.
 However, caffeine abuse can easily cause addiction and lead to unwanted effects.

 Dr. Hoang Quyet Tien, Medical Information Center, Tam Anh General Hospital, Ho Chi Minh City, said that people who consume more than 400 mg of caffeine (equivalent to 4 cups of coffee) per day will have reduced levels of 6-sulfato melatonin.
 This is the main component of melatonin - a sleep hormone naturally produced by the body.
 Low melatonin leads to insomnia, difficulty sleeping, and lack of sleep.
 For people who are sensitive to caffeine, low consumption can still affect sleep.

-If you have a habit of using a lot of caffeine, when you suddenly stop, you can easily experience symptoms of headache, fatigue, difficulty concentrating, nausea, muscle pain, and sleep disorders.
+If you have a habit of using too much caffeine, suddenly stopping can cause symptoms such as headaches, fatigue, difficulty concentrating, nausea, muscle pain, and sleep disorders.
 Caffeine is not only found in coffee but also in other foods and drinks.

 Caffeine in tea can cause insomnia if consumed in large amounts.
 Photo: Freepik